 Iceland is home to some incredible national parks.
-With only 48 hours in Iceland, Thingvellir National Park is the one to visit, as it is only a 45-minute drive from Reykjavik.
-This unique location shows the meeting of the Eurasian and North American tectonic plates.
+With only 48 hours in Iceland, Thingvellir National Park is the one to visit as it is only a 45-minute drive from Reykjavik.
+This unique location shows the meeting of the Eurasian and North American tectonic plates (you can also dive between them if you’re brave enough!).
 From the visitor centre, you can take in the beautiful view of the park.
 It’s a must for anyone interested in geography.
-Be sure to see the small yet beautiful Oxararfoss waterfall while you’re nearby.
+Be sure to see the small yet beautiful Öxarárfoss waterfall while you’re nearby.

 You may also be interested in finding the site of the famous Sólheimasandur plane crash.
 It’s located at the black beach, in between the Skógafoss waterfall and the town of Vik.
 Here you’ll be able to take some stunning photos.
 It’s even more breathtaking at night during the northern lights.